oracle/node-oracledb/doc/src/api_manual/connection.rst

         This property can only be used in the node-oracledb Thick mode.
 See :ref:`enablingthick`.

+.. attribute:: connection.instanceName

+    .. versionadded:: 6.1

+    This read-only attribute specifies the Oracle Database instance name associated with the connection.
+It returns the same value as the SQL expression ``sys_context('userenv', 'instance_name')``.

 .. attribute:: connection.module

     This write-only property is a string and it is the `module